Soyuz TMA-3: Mission highlights

 The commander of the Soyuz was Aleksandr Kaleri (RKA).
 The flight engineer was Michael Foale (NASA), and Pedro Duque (ESA) served as the second flight engineer.
 After docking with the ISS they exchanged the current crew on ISS and became the eighth station crew, called "ISS Expedition Eight".
 During the stay on the station Michael Foale was the ISS Commander, while Aleksandr Kaleri was the engineer.
 Foale was the first American to have served on both Mir and the ISS.
-Pedro Duque performed some ESA sponsored science experiments under the mission name Cervantes and then returned with the ISS 7 crew on Soyuz TMA-2.
+Pedro Duque performed ESA sponsored science experiments under the mission name "Cervantes" and then returned with the ISS 7 crew on Soyuz TMA-2.

 The backup crew was William McArthur, Valery Tokarev and André Kuipers.

 Foale and Kaleri along with André Kuipers, the third seater from TMA-4 landed on April 29, 2004, near Arkalyk, Kazakhstan.
 A minor helium leak did not affect their mission.